Call Me by Your Name (novel)

-Call Me by Your Name is a 2007 coming-of-age novel by American writer André Aciman that centers on a blossoming romantic relationship between an intellectually precocious, curious, and pretentious 17-year-old American-Italian Jewish boy named Elio Perlman and a visiting 24-year-old American Jewish scholar named Oliver in 1980s Italy.
-The novel chronicles their summer romance and the 20 years that follow.
-A sequel to the novel, Find Me, was released in October 2019.
+Call Me by Your Name is a 2007 coming-of-age novel written by Italian-American writer André Aciman.
+Set in the 1980s, the novel centers on the sudden and powerful romance that blossoms between student Elio Perlman and visiting American scholar Oliver, chronicling their relationship and the 20 years that follow.
+In 2017, it was adapted into a critically acclaimed film of the same name.
+A sequel, Find Me, was released in October 2019.

 Plot summary

-The narrator, Elio Perlman, recalls the events of the summer of about 1983, when he was seventeen and living with his parents in Italy.
+Elio Perlman recalls the events of the summer of 1983, when he was seventeen and living with his parents in Northern Italy.
 Each summer, his parents would take in a doctoral student as a house guest for six weeks, who would revise a book manuscript while assisting his father with academic paperwork.
 Elio resents the tradition, as it requires him to vacate his bedroom so the guest can use it for the duration of their stay.

 Oliver, the guest for the summer, is carefree and detached—a stark contrast to Elio's introversion.
 Elio selected Oliver as a guest in the hopes of "instant affinities" between them and acts as his tour guide, though Elio's attempts to impress Oliver are met with indifference.
 Though Elio recognizes his own bisexuality and his attraction to Oliver—he is particularly excited by his discovery that Oliver is Jewish, seeing it as a bond between them—he doubts that Oliver reciprocates his feelings.

-One day, Elio confesses his attraction to Oliver, and they kiss on a berm where Claude Monet had supposedly painted some of his pictures.
-When Elio makes an advancement onto him, he rejects him.
+Eventually Elio confesses his attraction to Oliver, and they kiss on a berm where Claude Monet had supposedly painted some of his pictures.
+When Elio makes an advance on him, he rejects him.

 Oliver and Elio grow distant in the subsequent days.
-Elio begins an affair with Marzia, a local girl around his own age that was madly in love with him.
+Elio begins an affair with Marzia, his childhood friend who was madly in love with him.
 After going days without speaking, seeking reconciliation, Oliver slips a note under Elio’s bedroom door, with a plan to meet at midnight.
 Elio feels guilty about the encounter and decides that he cannot continue his relationship with Oliver.

 The next morning, after some flirtatious interactions, Elio realizes that his attraction to Oliver persists, and that he wishes to continue their relationship.